-Probation, parole and supervised release all mean being supervised by a corrections officer.
+Probation, parole, and supervised release mean being supervised by a corrections officer.
 Some people call this being “on paper.”
 If the Probation Officer thinks you have violated, he files a violation report specifying which terms and conditions are violated.
 Often the defendant is arrested and held in custody pending the probation revocation hearing.
-Generally, the original sentencing judge presides over the probation revocation hearing in Mississippi.Terms of Probation
+Generally, the original sentencing judge presides over the probation revocation hearing in Mississippi.The Big Four

 Below are customary conditions of probation: